cvxpy/cvxpy/README.md

 Nodes have a target amount of flow to accumulate.
 Sources and sinks are Nodes with a variable as their accumulation target.

-Suppose "nodes" is a list of all the nodes, "edges" is a list of all the edges, and "sink" is the sink node.
+Suppose `nodes` is a list of all the nodes, `edges` is a list of all the edges, and `sink` is the sink node.
 The problem becomes:

 ```
 constraints = []